jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

 [^1]: as you can probably guess by now, any attempts at avoiding Joe Momma's would be futile
 [^2]: like any self-respecting, lush bicyclists
-[^4]: to give you a idea of how incredibly cheap Tulsa is to live in, Wen's awesome, centrally-located apartment can be *bought* for $59k. $59k!
+[^4]: to give you a idea of how incredibly cheap Tulsa is to live in, Wendelene's awesome, centrally-located apartment can be *bought* for $100k. $100k!